armbian/documentation/docs/Process_CI.md

 # Smoke tests on hardware devices

 Smoke testing is preliminary testing to reveal simple failures severe enough to, for example, reject a prospective software release.
-Our test case is conducted of three steps:
+Our test case is constructed of three steps:

 ![Smoke](images/smoke-tests.png)

-- powering test equipment, consistent from several network switches, power supplies and dosents of hardware
+- powering test equipment, consistent from several network switches, power supplies and dozens of hardware platofrms
 - running upgrade, reboot, repository switch, reboot, ... tests in parallel
 - uploading a test report as build artefact following by powering the devices off.